nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ### Highlights

-As languages differ quite a lot, here is a set of captures available to you when building a `highlights.scm` query.
+Syntax highlighting is specified in a `highlights.scm` query, which assigns treesitter nodes to captures that can be assigned a highlight group.
+This feature is implemented in Neovim and documented at [`:h treesitter-highlight`](https://neovim.io/doc/user/treesitter.html#treesitter-highlight).
 Note that your color scheme needs to define (or link) these captures as highlight groups.
+You can use Neovim's built-in `:Inspect` function to see exactly which highlight groups are applied at a given position.

+The valid captures are listed below.

 #### Identifiers